- By making housing expensive we are condemning ourselves to live boringly

 If we must talk property portfolios, how about committing publicly ourself to low-pollution housing?
 If you can attain one, be proud of your organic, free-range, rental-based lifestyle choices.
 Advocate for them!
 Make it cool.
 Flash your disposable income around, the income that is not going in to servicing a 30 year mortgage.

 Somewhere out there, if we get enough property refuseniks we might reach a tipping point, you know?
 If enough people give up the mutual hype-job of pumping the real-estate market for each other then what will keep it growing?
 If we can get enough people to opt out, we might even burst the property bubble, — and we can all obsess about something else.

 - Book Review: Progress And Poverty, a century-old classic on how landlords cause poverty

 - Guy Rundle: how to fix the housing affordability crisis

 - How gentrification benefits long-time residents of low income neighborhoods

 - Housing Hubris

 I think?
-No one seems to agree about what gentrification is.
+Gentrification seems to be defined in various, strategic ways.
 Any time you use that word you need to consider if it means I was here before it was cool and anyone who came after me not as cool.
 Generally not useful for starting a conversation, that, so let us not.↩︎

 Is that what people mean by “gentrification”?↩︎